 Macijauskas tallied 20 points in the quarter-final win over world champions Serbia & Montenegro and then poured in a team-high 21 points against Spain in the final.

-Jasikevicius came up big in the final with 10 points and nine assists.
+Jasikevicius also came up big in that game with 10 points and nine assists.

 The Baltic outfit didn't enter the tournament with the same amount of hype surrounding other sides who boasted famous NBA players.